Ionisers Explained | Why We Don’t Use Them (and Why Some Brands Do)

 on Dec 03 2025

-Ionisers in air purifiers are often marketed as a bonus feature, but they mostly boost lab test numbers rather than actually cleaning your air.
+Ionisers in air purifiers are often marketed as a bonus useful feature, but they're mostly there to boost lab test numbers, rather than actually cleaning your air.

 1. The benefits ionisers claim to offer